Action plan on prompt payment in the construction industry

 Develop metrics and a method to measure prompt payment improvements.

-Next steps: The Canadian Construction Association is developing a survey to be administered through local construction associations to capture industry feedback on the current situation and allow the working group to establish a baseline.
+Next steps: In progress.
+The Canadian Construction Association is developing a survey to be administered through local construction associations to capture industry feedback on the current situation and allow the working group to establish a baseline.

 Review the need and purpose of holdbacks on Public Services and Procurement Canada and Defence Construction Canada construction contracts (such as where lien legislation does not apply).
 Consider progressive release of holdbacks for completed portions of the work.